 - Cash accounts are fairly straightforward: you select your brokerage firm, deposit cash into your account, and then purchase securities outright.

-- In a margin account you will also deposit money and purchase securities, but the brokerage house allows you to use those securities as collateral to purchase other securities on loan.
+- In a margin account you will also deposit money and purchase securities, but the brokerage allows you to use those securities as collateral to purchase other securities on loan.
 Margin accounts are also often used in the execution of options transactions.